Living With Type 1 Diabetes

 The more time you spend in range, the lower your chance of developing certain diabetes complications.

-So how is TIR different from your HbA1c test?
 While HbA1c results tell you your average glucose level over the past two or three months, they won’t show how much time you spent in hypoglycaemia or hyperglycaemia, or if your levels are often bouncing from high to low.
-Your HbA1c gives you an estimate of the middle of your range, but your TIR gives much more insight into daily patterns and how your average glucose level is formed.

 Learn more about time in range with Diabetes Australia.